 All areas that will receive the leveling compound must be thoroughly clean for this cement product to adhere properly.
 Since motor oil can be difficult and even impossible to clean from concrete, abrading the concrete may be necessary.

 Slab jacking is one method that can correct the tilt of an entire concrete slab floor.
 You cannot do this yourself and it is expensive.
 But it is still cheaper than demolishing and re-building your garage.
 It utilizes your existing concrete slab, with only minor touch-ups required if the slab jacking efforts succeed.

 Also called mudjacking or concrete raising, a matrix of holes, each about three inches in diameter, is drilled into the concrete.
 Then a slurry of sand, gravel, ash, and water is injected in the holes.
-The technicians do not randomly inject slurry, though; it's a game of making sure that the slab is supported in all areas.
+Technicians do not randomly inject slurry.
+By test and intuition, they have to make sure that the slab is supported in all areas.
 If one area gets too much push, it can crack the slab by forcing it upward too much.
 If one area gets too little slurry, it is left unsupported and can eventually crack and break.

 It takes about one day for the slurry to cure to its eventual strength of about 2,400 psi (however, this can be regulated by the technicians by adding different proportions of lime or sand).